 The conference focused on each of the four NAIC elements; strategic level, provider level, service user audit and the Patient Reported Experience Measure (PREM), covering the four service categories; crisis response, home based intermediate care services, bed based intermediate care services and re-ablement services.

-Key themes from the event included a focus on integration in intermediate care services in Wales, assisted by the allocation of the Integrated Care Fund.
+Key themes from the event included a focus on integration in intermediate care services in Wales, assisted by the allocation of the Intermediate Care Fund.
 There was also reference to trans-disciplinary teams within Wales intermediate care services, with data showing a higher proportion of therapy staff in reablement intermediate care than in England.
 This workforce structure was also mentioned in the case study presented by Western Bay, Bridgend Locality, later in the day.

 Debbie Hibbert, Programme Manager for the Network rounded off the Project Findings with a presentation on the PREM.
 This section of the audit was developed with the Patients Association, covering various domains of patient experience, such as understanding and involvement in care.
 Data provided evidenced a consistent response from service users and Health Boards, with both knowing what the care provided was aiming to achieve in home, bed and re-ablement services.